mgree/tmpl/experimental/Questions.md

 How many topics / passes should I be running for the different corpora?
 Should I just play around with it?

 Are words allowed to appear in more than one topic?
+Or isn't there a parameter that tells LDA the degree to which words should appear in topics?

+It looks like my current pipeline isn't dropping punctuation.
+How should I got about doing this?